ivanstan/chain-of-responsibility/README.md

 handler is an implementation of the NotifierHandlerInterface, ensuring they all adhere to a standard structure and behavior.
 This is where the chain of responsibility pattern comes into play.
-The NotifierService class doesn't need to know which handler will process the notification; it simply passes the notification between the handlers in the chain until one of them decides it can handle the notification, in this case we break from the chain.
+The NotifierService class doesn't need to know which handler will process the notification; it simply passes the notification between the handlers in the chain until one of them decides it can handle the notification, in that case we break from the chain.

 ![Diagram.jpg](Diagram.jpg)